SSWConsulting/SSW.Rules.Content/rules/do-you-ensure-compliance-and-governance-without-compromising-agility/rule.md

 :::

 ::: good
-Figure: Good Example - A balanced approach allows for agility within the boundaries of compliance and governance.
+Figure: Good example - A balanced approach allows for agility within the boundaries of compliance and governance
 :::

 ## Why Should You Balance Compliance and Agility?